ChetanSatwik/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Load the dataset from a CSV file and separate the features and target variable, encoding any categorical variables as needed.

-2.Scale the features using a standard scaler to normalize the data.

-3.Initialize model parameters (theta) and add an intercept term to the feature set.
+1.Import required libraries and define a Linear Regression function using gradient descent.

+2.Read the 50_Startups dataset and extract independent variables and the dependent variable.

+3.Convert the feature values to numeric format and apply standardization using StandardScaler.

-4.Train the linear regression model using gradient descent by iterating through a specified number of iterations to minimize the cost function.
+4.Initialize model parameters (θ) and iteratively update them using gradient descent to minimize error.

-5.Make predictions on new data by transforming it using the same scaling and encoding applied to the training data.
+5.Train the linear regression model on the scaled dataset to obtain optimal θ values.

+6.Scale the new input data and use the trained model to predict the output value.

+7.Apply inverse transformation to convert the predicted scaled value back to the original scale.

 ## Program:
 ```python